Requirements for the Biology Major

 • Research done with non-Wesleyan faculty at other institutions does not receive Wesleyan credit.

-• Biology majors are allowed to apply up to one elective course taken credit/unsatisfactory toward fulfilling the major requirements.
+• Biology majors are allowed to apply at most one elective course or one cognate course taken credit/unsatisfactory toward fulfilling the major requirements.
 However, this is discouraged as good performance in major courses is an important aspect of a student's transcript.